eProsima/vulcanexus/docs/rst/tutorials/micro/memory_management/memory_management.rst

 Allocators
 ----------

-As in the ROS 2 stack, in the micro-ROS stack the dynamic memory allocators can be customized at runtime.
+As in the ROS 2 stack, micro-ROS dynamic memory allocators can be customized at runtime.
 By default those allocators relies on the ``libc`` implementation of ``malloc``, ``calloc``, ``realloc`` and ``free`` functions.
 However, in some platforms those functions are not available or not encouraged to be used and they can be replaced by platform specific functions.
 One example of this situation is `FreeRTOS allocators <https://www.freertos.org/a00111.html>`_.